 A student who has completed college-level courses offered by high schools through the College Board Advanced Placement Program and have passed the National Examination(s) of the College Board Advanced Placement Program with scores of three (3) or higher may be awarded advanced placement credit in equivalent courses at Bevill State.
 The student should be aware that acceptance of a score of three (3) does not assure that another postsecondary institution will award advanced credit for the course credited by Bevill State.
-Therefore, the student should confer with the Director of Student Services for procedural practices related to that discipline.
 Advanced Placement scores must be received from the College Board after the student applies for admission but prior to the beginning of the term in which the student wishes the credit to be applied.
 It is the student's responsibility to request forwarding of an official score report by the College Board to the appropriate Office of Student Services.